miscord/miscord/README.md

 ### Troubleshooting

+- Restart the bridge
-- Try removing appstate.json file
+- Remove appstate.json file
 - Check your internet connection
 - Make sure no text in config has trailing spaces
-- If this doesn't work, post error log on issues page
+- If this doesn't work, create new issue [here](https://github.com/Bjornskjald/messenger-discord/issues) with your error log